PaulHCode/AzureHelper/README.md

 # Overview

 This module is comprised of useful cmdlets I have written to make my work easier.
 If you have ideas for additional features please let me know.
+I get behind on updating this README file, but I keep updating the code.
+One day I'll get around to updating this README, in the mean time feel free to review the help for more information on each cmdlet.

 ## Helper Functions